 Bit Name Functional Description 15-8 # not used.
-7-0 TxSD7-0 (00000000) Bits defines the delay between the write of the Transmit ST-BUS Channel containing DS1 timeslot 1 (first timeslot) and its read from the slip buffer.
-If the value written to the Transmit Set Delay Bits is 00H to BFH then the delay can be calculated as: (Value) / $(1.544 \times 10^6)$ seconds.
-If the value written to the Transmit Set Delay Bits is C0H to FFH then the delay can be calculated as: $(255 - value) / (2.048 \times 10^6)$ seconds.
+7-0 TxSD7-0 (00000000) Transmit Set Delay Bits 7 - 0.
+Writing to this register forces a one time setting of the delay through the transmit slip buffer.
+The binary value written to the Transmit Set Delay Bits defines the delay between the write of the Transmit ST-BUS Channel containing DS1 timeslot 1 (first timeslot) and its read from the slip buffer.
+If the value written to the Transmit Set Delay Bits is 00H to BFH then the delay can be calculated as: (Value) / (1.544 x 10 ) seconds.
+If the value written to the Transmit Set Delay Bits is C0H to FFH then the delay can be calculated as: (255 - value) / (2.048 x 10 ) seconds.
 After a reset there will be an immediate transmit slip and the subsequent delay through the transmit slip buffer will be one frame.